TheOdinProject/curriculum/html_css/intermediate_css/css_math_functions.md

 #### max()

 Max works the same way as min, only in reverse.
 It will select the largest possible value from within the parentheses.

-The max function is most useful when the viewing window is either exceptionally large, or the user increases the content size by using the browser’s zoom feature.
-Specifying the maximum possible size of a given element, for example, will prevent that element from infinitely filling the page as it expands.
+You can think of `max()` as ensuring a _minimum_ allowed value for a property.

 Consider the following property of a given element: